Time-Synchronized State Estimation Using Graph Neural Networks in Presence of Topology Changes: Simulation Results

 \subsection{Simulation Setup}

-To train the proposed GNN-based state estimator, we created 28,000 graph samples to represent different operating conditions (OCs) of the test system.
-Each graph sample denotes a realistic load consumption scenario and its corresponding state variable.
+To train the proposed GNN-based state estimator, we created 28,000 graph samples to represent different operating conditions (OCs).
+Each graph sample denotes a realistic load consumption scenario and its corresponding state variables.
 The node feature matrix, $X$, comprises noisy voltage magnitude and phase angles of every bus, and is created from measurements coming from PMUs placed at optimal locations.
-32 such locations were identified, which is also sufficient for performing LSE in this system.
-Synchrophasor measurements were synthetically generated by solving an AC power flow using MATPOWER.
+32 such locations were identified, which is also sufficient for performing LSE in this system \cite{pal2013pmu}.
+Synchrophasor measurements were synthetically generated by solving an AC power flow using MATPOWER, followed by a corruption of the data via addition of noise.
+The noise model used in this study follows a 1\% total vector error (TVE) non-Gaussian distribution according to IEEE standard \cite{6111219}.
 Note that $X$ is specific to each graph sample, while the adjacency matrix, $\mathrm{A}$, is fixed for all the training samples.

 The matrices $X$ and $\mathrm{A}$ are the inputs to the GNN model, and the state variables (noise-free voltage magnitudes and angles) are the outputs.
 The GNN structure comprises five GCN and one GAT layer (i.e., a total of six hidden layers), where the GCN layers extract the topology-based information (physical connections), while the GAT layer learns the importance of neighborhood information within the graph.
 The number of epochs, learning rate, and optimizer are 1,000, 0.001, and Adam, respectively.
 The test data comprises 4,000 distinct graph samples for every topology (see Section \ref{Numerical Results3} regarding how the different topologies were created).